nextflow-io/website/content/blog/2023/a-nextflow-docker-murder-mystery-the-mysterious-case-of-the-oom-killer.md

 ~~~~~~
 ## Troubleshooting out-of-memory errors with Nextflow and Docker

-*By: Graham Wright, Solutions Architect at Seqera Labs*

 Most support tickets crossing our desks don’t warrant a blog article.
 However, occasionally we encounter a genuine mystery—a bug so pervasive and vile that it threatens innocent containers and pipelines everywhere.
 Such was the case of the ***OOM killer***.

 In this article, we alert our colleagues in the Nextflow community to the threat.
 We also discuss how to recognize the killer’s signature in case you find yourself dealing with a similar murder mystery in your own cluster or cloud.